sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 This profile imposes the following requirements upon the Client Registration request:

 `Initial access tokens`
-> In cases where the OpenID Provider limits the parties that are allowed to register Clients using Dynamic Registration (i.e. when open registration is not applicable), the use of an initial access token is REQUIRED for making Client Registration requests.
+> In cases where the OpenID Provider limits the parties that are allowed to register Clients using Dynamic Registration (i.e. when open registration is not applicable), the use of an initial access token in the form of an OAuth2 Bearer token [[RFC6750]] is REQUIRED for making Client Registration requests.
 In cases where open registration is applicable, the use of an initial access token is OPTIONAL.

->

 `redirect_uris`
 > REQUIRED.
 Array of Redirection URI values used by the Client.
 MUST be absolute HTTPS URLs.
 One of these registered Redirection URI values MUST exactly match the `redirect_uri` parameter value used in each Authorization Request.